System-Engineering-Group-9/system-engineering-group-9.github.io/docs/testing.md

 ## Section 1 - Unit Testing

 We employed a combination of unit and integration testing to validate the core functionality of our Educational Question Generator API.
-Given the nature of our system, which is primarily backend-focused and does not rely on Android-specific components, we used standard Python testing libraries.
+Given the nature of our system, which is primarily backend-focused, we used standard Python testing libraries.
 The key tools leveraged were `pytest`, Starlette's `TestClient`, and `coverage.py`.

 The tests aim to ensure that each API endpoint behaves correctly under various scenarios.
 We simulate user interactions with our HTTP endpoints and assert that the expected business logic is applied consistently.